MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/network-topology-and-connectivity.md

     > [!NOTE]
     > You can choose an alternative for the reverse proxy are such as Azure Front Door or non-Azure services.
 For information about configuration options, see [Expose Azure Spring Apps through a reverse proxy](/azure/architecture/reference-architectures/microservices/spring-cloud-reverse-proxy).

-- Azure Spring Apps are deployed in a virtual network or outside the network.
+- Azure Spring Apps can be deployed in a virtual network (through VNet injection) or outside the network.
 For additional considerations, see [Configuration summary](/azure/architecture/reference-architectures/microservices/spring-cloud-reverse-proxy#configuration-summary).

 ## Next step